greg-js/arch-wiki-md-repo/wiki/_content/english/Thunar.md

 ### Starting in daemon mode

 Thunar may be run in daemon mode.
-This has several advantages, including a faster startup for Thunar, as well as Thunar running in the background and only opening a window when necessary (for instance, when a flash drive is inserted).
+This has several advantages, including a faster startup for Thunar, Thunar running in the background and only opening a window when necessary (for instance, when a flash drive is inserted), and letting Thunar handle automatic mounting of removable media.

 Make sure the command `thunar --daemon` is autostarted on login.
 See [Xfce](/index.php/Xfce "Xfce") and [Autostarting](/index.php/Autostarting "Autostarting") for more details.